< Expand the Menu to access our Tree Identification Pages

 Northern Acradenia Acradenia euodiiformis Other names: Bonewood

-Under ideal conditions this species is a medium sized tree reaching a height of up to 25 m.
-The specimen shown is standing on rich volcanic soil within warm temperate rainforest beneath Black Booyong Argyrodendron actinophyllum.
-The trunk of older specimens shows some fluting and minor buttress roots (Picture 1 & 2).
-Bark is cream in colour, rather soft and spongy in texture with corky blisters and ridges on older specimens (2).
-Small white flowers are; borne on long panicles up to 25 cm in length, measure about 5 mm in length with 5 petals, bloom over spring and are nicely scented (3).
-Groups of up to 5 fruits yellowish green in colour and showing ribs on the outside are held on a single stalk.
-They are a capsule at up to 10 mm in length and 6-8 mm across containing a flattened light brown seed (4).
-Palmate compound leaves are made up of 3 leaflets (rarely 2 or 5) and are; up to 20 cm in length, mostly elliptic in shape with entire and wavy margins, dark green and glossy on top, light green and shiny beneath with a smooth and slightly leathery texture.
-Leaflet apex is acuminate ending in a rounded point and base shape is cuneate (5).
-Distribution: NSW mid-north coast to southern QLD.
+Under ideal conditions this species is a medium sized tree reaching a height of up to 25m.
+The specimen shown is standing on rich volcanic soil within (cool) subtropical rainforest beneath Black Booyong Argyrodendron actinophyllum.
+The trunks of older specimens show some fluting and minor buttress roots (Picture 1 & 2).
+Bark is cream in colour, rather soft and spongy in texture with corky blisters and ridges on the surface of older specimens (2).
+Small white flowers are borne on panicles up to 25 cm long.
+Individual flowers with 5 petals are about 5 mm long, bloom over spring and are nicely scented (3).
+Groups of up to 5 fruits that are yellowish green in colour have ribs on the outer surface and share a common stalk.
+The fruit is a capsule at up to 10 mm long and 6-8 mm across containing a flattened light brown seed (4).
+Palmate compound leaves are made up of 3 leaflets (rarely 2 or 5) which are; up to 20 cm long, mostly elliptic in shape with entire and wavy margins, dark green and glossy on top, light green and shiny beneath with a smooth and slightly leathery texture.
+Leaflet apex is acuminate ending in a rounded point; base shape is cuneate (5).
+Distribution: NSW mid-north coast to southern Qld.
 See Flower Identification and Leaf Identification Page for information on terms used.

 Northern Guioa Guioa acutifolia Other names: Glossy Tamarind, Sharp Leaf Guioa

-This small or sometimes medium sized tree can grow to a height of 20m or more, when occurring in more open forest.
-As an understorey species within tropical and subtropical rainforests it is more likely to be smaller in height with a dark green, glossy and dense foliage on a often crooked trunk (Picture 1).
-Bark is grey in colour and is smooth in texture becoming rougher and somewhat scaly on older specimens (2).
+This small or sometimes medium sized tree can grow to a height of 20m or more when occurring in open forests.
+Occurring as an understorey species within tropical and subtropical rainforests it is more likely to be smaller with dark green, glossy and dense foliage supported by an often crooked trunk (Picture 1).
+Bark is grey in colour and smooth in texture, becoming rougher and somewhat scaly on older specimens (2).
 Small individual flowers a held on racemes measuring more than 20 cm in length or long panicles with 1 or 2 low branching divisions.
 Flowers emit a sweet scent and bloom over late winter into spring (3).
-The quick maturing fruit is a capsule with 2 or 3 prominent and flattened lobes reaching up to 1 cm in length, it will change from green to a yellow colour when fully ripe (4).
-Compound leaves consist of up to 8 separate leaflets which are; up to 17 cm in length, elliptic to more lanceolate in shape with entire margins, hairless, dark green, glossy on top, paler whitish green beneath, relatively thin and soft in texture.
+The quick maturing fruit is a capsule with 2 or 3 prominent flattened lobes up to 1 cm long.
+It will change from green to a yellow colour when fully ripe (4).
+Compound leaves consist of up to 8 separate leaflets, which are; up to 17 cm long, elliptic to more lanceolate in shape with entire margins, hairless, dark green, glossy on top, paler whitish green beneath, relatively thin and soft in texture.
 Leaflet apex is acute ending in a fine tip, base shape is cuneate.
 Short leaflet stalk (petiolule) is swollen and brown in colour.
 Mid rib is strongly raised on lower leaflet surface, other venation is fine but clearly visible.
-There is one pronounced domatium visible from both surfaces along the center vein towards the base of the leaflet (5).
+There is one pronounced domatium visible from both surfaces along the centre vein towards the base of the leaflet (5).
 Distribution: From southern to northern Qld.

 Northern White Lilly Pilly Acronychia laevis Other names: Glossy Acronychia